Your mitochondrial DNA and your maternal lineage

 - Your nuclear DNA, unlike mitochondrial DNA, may sometimes mutate.
 This means that there may be random changes happening.
 These random changes can affect, in rare cases, the result of a DNA test.
 However, mtDNA mutation occurs very, very rarely.

-To continue reading about what makes mitochondrial DNA so unique – find out more here.
+Find out more about what makes mitochondrial DNA so unique HERE.

 Click here to read A Beginner’s Guide to DNA Ancestry Testing which compares the different types of ancestry DNA tests we offer.